Table of contents

 6) Access Control

-Cloud solutions provide organizations instant access to its virtual resources in case of any disaster.
-With these features of Cloud computing, you can backup, restore and reboot software as well as data in a virtual environment.
+Cloud solutions provide organizations instant access to virtual resources in case of disaster.
+These features of cloud computing allow you to backup, restore, and reboot software and data in a virtual environment.

 Key Factors | Cloud | On-Premise |